 The sustainability financial statements were prepared based on the projected present value of the estimated future revenue and estimated future expenditures, primarily on a cash basis, for a 75 year period.
-They include the SLTFP, covering all federal government programs, and the Statements of Social Insurance and the Statements of Changes in Social Insurance Amounts, covering social insurance programs (Social Security, Medicare, Railroad Retirement, and Black Lung programs).
-These estimates are based on economic as well as demographic assumptions presented in Notes 22 and 23.
+They include the SLTFP, covering all federal government programs, and the SOSI and the SCSIA, covering social insurance programs (Social Security, Medicare, Railroad Retirement, and Black Lung programs).
+These estimates are based on economic as well as demographic assumptions presented in Notes 22-Social Insurance and 23-Long-Term Fiscal Projections.
 The sustainability financial statements are not forecasts or predictions.
 The sustainability financial statements are designed to illustrate the relationship between receipts and expenditures, if current policy is continued.
 For this purpose, the projections assume, among other things, that scheduled social insurance benefit payments would continue after related trust funds are projected to be depleted, contrary to current law, and that debt could continue to rise indefinitely without severe economic consequences.

-By accounting convention, the Statements of Social Insurance do not include projected general revenues that, under current law, would be used to finance the remainder of the expenditures in excess of revenues for Medicare Parts B and D that is reported in the Statements of Social Insurance.
+By accounting convention, General Fund transfers to Medicare Parts B and D reported in the SOSI are eliminated when preparing the governmentwide consolidated financial statement.
+The SOSI shows the projected General Fund transfer(s) as eliminations that, under current law, would be used to finance the remainder of the expenditures in excess of revenues for Medicare Parts B and D that is reported in the SOSI.
 The SLTFP include all revenues (including general revenues) of the federal government.